ottopaulsen/node-red-contrib-power-saver/docs/faq/best-save-viewer.md

 This is the configuration you have used in the Best Save node:
 - **Max minutes off**: Maximum number of consecutive minutes the output can be off
 - **Min minutes off**: Minimum number of minutes to remain off once turned off
-- **Recovery percentage**: Percentage of the max minutes off that must be "on" before allowing another off sequence
+- **Recovery percentage**: Percentage of the actual minutes off that must be "on" before allowing another off sequence
-- **Max recovery minutes**: Maximum time allowed for recovery period
+- **Max recovery minutes**: Maximum time for recovery period
 - **Minimum saving**: The minimum saving per kWh required to turn off
 - **Output values**: The actual values sent for On and Off states
 - **Send when rescheduling**: Whether to send output when schedule changes